Imagine Schools

 Imagine Schools is a charter management organization in the United States, operating 55 schools in 9 states.
 They are K-8, for the most part.
 In 2015, Imagine schools had enrolled 29,812 students.

 Imagine Schools was founded by Dennis and Eileen Bakke with $155 million of the fortune Dennis had earned as chief executive officer of AES Corporation, a global energy provider which he co-founded in 1981.

 History

 Beacon Education Management was founded in 1996.
+In June 2004, Imagine Schools Inc., led by Dennis Bakke, acquired Chancellor Beacon Academies, adding over 70 charter schools and nearly 20,000 students to its management.
+Bakke and his wife, Eileen, co-founded Imagine Schools in January 2004.

 By 2008, Imagine had grown to 56 schools.

 In 2015, Imagine Schools was ordered to pay a $1 million judgment as part of a self-dealing scheme.
 As part of a complex arrangement, Imagine Schools had negotiated above market rents for its facilities, which it actually owned through a subsidiary.

 Peer group

 In 2015, Imagine adopted non-profit tax status.
 Similar organizations are known as charter management organizations (CMOs).
 Other large non-profits are KIPP (209 schools) and Cosmos.

 Similar services are provided by for-profit entities known as education management organizations (EMOs).
 K12 was the largest in the US in 2011–2012.
 K12 does not manage any brick-and-mortar schools, instead delivering schooling on line.